 When play stops due to a call, be prepared to help players set up in the appropriate positions before resuming play.
 If the thrower acknowledges the call and no throw is made, players return the positions they occupied at the time of the call.
 If a throw was made and the result of the play stands, players return to the positions they occupied when play stopped (generally, when the pass was caught).
-However, if a throw was made and the disc is returned to the thrower, players return to the positions they occupied at the time of the throw or the time of the call, whichever was earlier.
+However, if a throw was made and the disc is returned to the thrower, players return to the positions they occupied at the time of the call, whichever was earlier.